mediamicroservices/mm/README.md

 ## summary

 mediamicroservices have been developed for the purpose of processing audiovisual collections at [CUNY Television](http://cuny.tv).
 This repository includes scripts to run ffmpeg to create access and service copies of audiovisual assets, as well as to analyze, report, and deliver media as individual files or as Archive Information Packages.
-Mediamicroservices are written in bash, and developed and tested for a Mac OS X environment.
+Mediamicroservices are written in Bash, and developed and tested for a macOS environment.

 Mediamicroservices are installed and run using the terminal application, so knowledge of the command line is necessary.
 For information on the command line, please see [The Command Line Crash Course](http://cli.learncodethehardway.org/book/) or the [Code Academy Course](https://www.codecademy.com/learn/learn-the-command-line).